girder/girder/docs/dependencies.rst

     `Postfix <http://www.postfix.org/documentation.html>`_, as a relay.

-    * Beware that self-hosted SMTP relays may need additional configuration with IP whitelisting, SPF, DKIM, and other measures before their mail can be reliability delivered to some email providers.
+    * Beware that self-hosted SMTP relays may need additional configuration with IP whitelisting, SPF, DKIM, and other measures before their mail can be reliably delivered to some email providers.

 Web Client Build
 ----------------